emesene/emesene/osx/README.markdown

 sh build_osx.sh dorelease
 ```

 This will create a DMG for you and mount it in Finder, you can then move the icons and set the DMG background.
 Once that is done go back to the script and press enter.
-A compressed DMG will then be built.
+A compressed DMG will then be built in the emesene/dist folder.

 ### Known Issues